Term structure modelling with overnight rates beyond stochastic continuity: The affine framework for overnight rate modelling

 In the next results, we shall make use of the following notation:

 For $t=0$, we simply write $a(T):=a(0,T)$.
 In the following proposition, we compute the conditional characteristic function of the solution to SDE \eqref{eq:335}.
-While this result can be deduced from the general theory of affine semimartingales, we provide a direct simple proof which exploits the structure of \eqref{eq:335}.
+While this result can be deduced from the general theory of affine semimartingales, we provide a direct proof exploiting the structure of \eqref{eq:335}.

 \begin{proposition} Let $\rho=(\rho_t)_{t\geq0}$ be the solution of the SDE \eqref{eq:335} and assume that the random variables $\{\xi^i;i=1,\ldots,M\}$ are independent.
 Then, for every $u\in{\rm i}\R$ and $0\leq t\leq T$, it holds that